-The impairment test performed as at December 31, 2020 identified an impairment loss in three CGUs, namely Primus Corp., Biopool US Inc, and Trinity Biotech Do Brasil.
+The impairment testing performed as at December 31, 2021 identified an impairment loss in four CGUs, namely Trinity Biotech Manufacturing Limited, Biopool US Inc, Immco Diagnostics, and Trinity Biotech Do Brazil.
 For further information, refer to Note 14.

 Allowance for slow-moving and obsolete inventory